Add, remove & assign phone numbers on demand

 A hosted or cloud PBX is hosted by the VoIP service provider at their location.
 The company will take care of the infrastructure and technology.
 It’s exceptionally cost-effective since you don’t have to spend on hardware and devices or manage their maintenance.

 You also get additional features with hosted VoIP and easily manage and control the system.
 But any disruption to your internet connection will affect your service.

 Chalkboard gives you everything you expect from a VoIP small business phone system and much more.
 You get a second number for work with number-sharing that will improve customer service and internal collaboration.
-With group broadcast and advanced chat, you can unleash the full power of text marketing for your business.
+With group broadcast and messaging, you can unleash the full power of text marketing for your business.